 The lettering on the fakes always looks different from that on the original Yeezy Boost 350 V2 Zebra regardless of how hard the fake manufacturers try to replicate it.

-From the image below, you can see that the “Y” on the fake almost looks like a “V”.
+From the image above, you can see that the “Y” on the fake almost looks like a “V”.
 This difference is due to the low amount of precision of the printers used by fake manufacturers.

 Once again, it might be hard to spot this tell without our comparison pics, so please refer to these comparisons when having a face to face meeting or when buying the Yeezy Boost 350 V2 Zebra online.